a2stuff/a2d/src/toolkits/BTK.md

 ### Flash ($02)
-Flash the button label.
+Flash the button label (if enabled).
 Used after a keypress.
+Returns with N=0/Z=1 normally, but N=1/Z=0 if disabled.

 ### Hilite ($03)
 Redraw the control label, considering the disable state.